 Municipal corporate projects

-- Over the last five years, the municipality has worked hard to reduce its environmental footprint by installing solar technology on municipal buildings.
+- The municipality has worked hard to reduce its environmental footprint by installing solar technology on municipal buildings.
 These technologies include solar hot water (flat plate and evacuated tube), concentrated solar thermal (SolarBeam), solar hot air (solar wall and packaged collectors) and, more recently, solar photovoltaic.
 A list of municipally owned and operated systems is available.

 - Dalhousie University research - Researchers at Dalhousie University analysed data collected from Solar City registrants in order to publish "Domestic hot water consumption estimates for solar thermal system sizing" in Energy and Buildings.
 This research offers insight into an area where there is currently not much real-world information.